 Suchday, S., Ramanayake, N.P., Benkhoukha, A., Santoro, A.F., Marquez, C., & Nakao, G. (2014).
 Ayurveda: An alternative in the United States.
 In Gurung, R. A. R. (Ed.)
 Multicultural Approaches to Health and Wellness: Key Issues and Medical Systems (Vol. 1).
 Santa Barbara, CA: ABC-CLIO, LLC

 I am a fourth-year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I received my BA in Psychology from Boston University, where I did an honors thesis on the parent-child relationships and sex education as they relate to body image and eating issues.
 My Early Research Project continued this line of research by examining power dynamics in the father-daughter dyad as a predictor of body image dissatisfaction and maladaptive eating patterns and qualitatively exploring themes of empowerment in this relationship.
-My proposed dissertation aims to explore gender and ethnic healthcare disparities from the perspective of adults with chronic pain.
+My dissertation explores gender and ethnic healthcare disparities from the perspective of adults with chronic pain.
 In general, my research uses a feminist perspective to study empowerment as a protective barrier against mental health risk.
 Other projects of mine have explored feminist mentorship, self-care, and community-based support for exercise and nutrition.
 Along with my friend and colleague, Lynne-Marie Shea from Suffolk University’s Community Action-Based Research Lab, I have also created a platform to promote womxn’s holistic health and wellness on Instagram (@healthofeverykind) and webpage: www.healthofeverykind.com.

 Women's mental health, family systems, body image, maladaptive eating, chronic pain, feminism, empowerment, women's health disparities, power inequity